he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Oracle.md

 ## Oracular Clarity<span class="item-type">Level 19</span>

 You now fully grasp the nature of the divine power behind your mystery, allowing you to work magic akin to miracles.
 Add two common 10th-level divine spells to your repertoire.
 You gain a single 10th-level spell slot you can use to cast one of those two spells using oracle spellcasting.
 You don't gain more 10th-level spells as you level up, unlike other spell slots, and you can't use 10th-level slots with abilities that give you more spell slots or that let you cast spells without expending spell slots.
-You can take the [[Oracular Providence]] feat to gain a second slot.
+You can take the [[DATABASE/feat/Oracular Providence|Oracular Providence]] feat to gain a second slot.